Paska (Ukrainian Easter Bread)

 Shape and decorate the loaves:

 • When the dough has doubled in size, gently turn the dough out onto a lightly floured surface.
-Set aside about ¼ to 1/3 of the dough for decorations and divide the remaining dough into two equal portions.
-Place the dough for decoration back in the greased bowl and recover with the damp towel or plastic wrap.
+Set aside about 1/4 to 1/3 of the dough for decorations and divide the remaining dough into two equal portions.
+Place the reserved dough for decoration back in the greased bowl and recover with the damp towel or plastic wrap.

-• Grease two 9×2-inch round cake pans or two 10×4-inch loaf pans.
+• Grease (2) 9×2-inch round cake pans or (2) 10×4-inch loaf pans or (1) of each.

 • Shape each of the larger dough portions into a round or loaf shape (depending on the shape of your pans) and place into the prepared pans.
 Cover the pans lightly with a clean tea towel and set in a warm place to rise until doubled in size, about 45 minutes to 1 hour.